provenance-io/provenance/x/marker/spec/12_transfers.md

 For example, say account A has some restricted coins of a marker that has required attributes.
 Also say account B has all of those required attributes, and account C does not.
 Account A could use a `MsgSend` to send those restricted coins to account B. However, account B could not send them to account C (unless B also has `transfer` permission).

-If a restricted coin marker does not have any required attributes defined, the only way the funds can be moved is by someone with `transfer` permisison.
+If a restricted coin marker does not have any required attributes defined, the only way the funds can be moved is by someone with `transfer` permission.

 ### Individuality